 The starting point for much of Ian’s poetry is that language fails us all too often: the feelings and experiences we cannot put into words; half-remembered details of events in our past or imagined in our future; missed fragments of conversations… So how can we portray, reproduce, explain these failings using only the language we have?

 The poetry covers many styles.
 It often consists of inter-linked sequences with multiple points of view.
 The language itself may be vernacular, or archaic, based on latin and old english roots, or it may have technical elements, derived from the world of science.
-More and more, Ian is using sampling and translational techniques to generate new texts from found sources.
+Ian regularly uses sampling and translational techniques to generate new texts from found sources.

 Ian’s work has been widely published in-print and on-line.
 Several poems have been short-listed for major prizes.
-To date, he has produced three books of poems: urban biology (2012); The Microscope Project: How Things Work (with Catherine Truman and Deb Jones, 2014); and Floribunda (with Judy Morris, 2015).
-Each of these books has an accompanying CDs or electronic music installations.
+To date, he has produced three full books of poems: urban biology (2012); The Microscope Project: How Things Work (with Catherine Truman and Deb Jones, 2014); and Floribunda (with Judy Morris, 2015).
+Each of these books has an accompanying CD or electronic music installation.
+In 2018, a chapbook, A Skeleton of Desire, was published by Garron Publishing in their Southern-Land Poets Series.

 Performance is a big feature of Ian’s work, often accompanied by his music and videos.
-Apart from regular appearances around the Adelaide live poetry scene, he has featured at the Queensland Poetry festival, the Adelaide Fringe Festival, and the Adelaide Cabaret Festival Fringe.
+Apart from regular appearances around the Adelaide live poetry scene, he has featured at the Queensland Poetry Festival, Adelaide Writers’ Week, the Adelaide Fringe Festival, and the Adelaide Cabaret Festival Fringe.

 Ian often works collaboratively with other artists including musicians, dancers, and visual artists.
 This has led to several productive projects, including The Microscope Project, Floribunda, and two collaborations with the Australian Dance Theatre: Be Your Self, and Proximity.

-Field Guide was shortlisted for the Australian Book Review Poetry prize in 2007 and was selected for Best Australian Poems 2008 (Black Inc).
+Field Guide was one of Ian’s first poems to gain major recognition, having been shortlisted for the Australian Book Review Poetry prize in 2007 and was selected for Best Australian Poems 2008 (Black Inc).
 It is included in urban biology.

 I could, if you prefer, create a list